Weighted graphs in the sense of John and a global Poincar\'e inequality: A global weighted Poincar e Inequality on Graphs with Rooted Spanning Trees

 \begin{definition} Given a locally finite graph $G = (V,E)$ and a function $f : V \to \R$, we define the \emph{length of the gradient} of $f$ as the function $|\ddiff f| : V \to \R_{\ge 0}$ defined by

 \end{definition}

-This is a standard notion on analysis on graphs and it plays the role that gradients play in analysis on metric spaces \cite{LST}.
-Now, we denote the average of a function $f : V \to \R$ on a subset of vertices $\Omega \subseteq V$ with finite measure by
+This is a standard notion in analysis on graphs and plays the role of gradients in analysis on metric spaces \cite{LST}.
+Now, we denote the average of a function $f : V \to \R$ on a subset of vertices $\Omega \subseteq V$ by

 We begin our discussion by proving that a $\ell^p(V,\mu)$-Poincar\'e inequality is satisfied locally on the segments $\set{t, t_p}\subseteq V$.